Advanced NFL model reveals Chargers vs. Commanders picks, score prediction

-Commanders vs. Chargers: Where to watch NFL Week 5, betting odds, promos, score prediction
+Commanders vs. Chargers: Where to watch NFL Week 5, betting odds, promos, score prediction, best bets

 How to bet Los Angeles Chargers vs. Washington Commanders in NFL Week 5